Skip to main content

 Why does ChatGPT never mention my business when people ask for recommendations?

 ChatGPT does not browse the internet in real time when generating recommendations.
 It relies on patterns from its training data, structured entity signals, and cross-platform consistency to determine which businesses it can confidently name.
 If your business lacks these signals, AI has no basis to include you.
+Call (213) 444-2229 for a free consultation.

 Is it possible for a small business to get mentioned by AI platforms?

 Yes.
 AI platforms do not filter by company size or ad budget.
 They cite businesses that present the clearest, most structured authority signals for a given query.
 A small business with strong entity consistency and deep topical content can be cited ahead of larger competitors.
+Claim your market territory — one client per area.

 Does ranking on Google mean AI will also recommend my business?